Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

  * "Student tutorials are generally more academically challenging and rigorous than standard lecture and test format courses, because during each session students are expected to orally communicate, defend, analyse, and critique the ideas of others as well as their own in conversations with the tutor and fellow students" - https://en.wikipedia.org/wiki/Tutorial_system
  * I am in the tutorial to facilitate and not to lead.
  * They are graded for attendance.
+ *

  2:10 - 3 + break + 3:10 - 4 PM: Our most traditional structure
- * Entire session is recorded, but encourage those who want a synchronous class structure to attend
+ * Specific portions will be recorded, but encourage those who want a synchronous class structure to attend.
- * Our general structure is lecture with discussion followed by discussion once the lecture portion is finished
+ * The reason to record smaller portions instead of the entire session is that research basically shows that smaller recordings are more educational.
+ * Our general structure is (topic 1 + discussion 1) + (topic 2 + discussion 2) + ... + (topic n + discussion n).
+Once this pattern is completed for the day, then we will have open discussion until the end of our official time.
  * The lecture portion may vary from week to week, but I do not expect to lecture for near two hours straight

 If we support one another during this time, I honestly believe we